slmhastings/Penny-Blog/src/pages/blog/2021-03-30-women-are-freakin’-awesome-your-financial-mentor-should-be-too.md

 # Penny Finance can make that vision, reality.

+[Watch this message from our founder](https://youtu.be/0wFDqa2TJ0E), Crissi Cole, on why she built Penny.

 Penny is here to help women successfully navigate the complexities of finance – and take action to build the life you want.

 Because money matters.
 And you deserve to have a financial advisor who can answer all your money questions, without the overly complicated financial lingo.